zenter-is/graphql-hacklang/UPGRADE.md

 ```
 etc.

-Old names are still available via `class_alias` defined in `src/deprecated.php`.
-This file is included automatically when using composer autoloading.

 ### Deprecations
 There are several deprecations which still work, but trigger `E_USER_DEPRECATED` when used.

-For example `GraphQL\Executor\Executor::setDefaultResolveFn()` is renamed to `setDefaultResolver()`
-but still works with old name.

-## Upgrade v0.6.x > v0.7.x

-There are a few new breaking changes in v0.7.0 that were added to the graphql-js reference implementation
-with the spec of April2016

 ### 1. Context for resolver